 The Lambs was named after a club by the same name in London, England, which flourished between 1869-1879.
 The Club’s name honors the essayist Charles Lamb, and his sister Mary, who, during the early 1800’s, played host to actors and literati at their famed salon in London.

 Since its founding, there have been more than 6,000 Lambs, including such greats as Fred Astaire, Irving Berlin, George M. Cohan, W.C.
-Fields, Will Rogers, John Philip Sousa, Fred Waring, Albert Hague, the Academy Award winning actor Cliff Robertson, and actor James Karen.
-Current luminaries include Joyce Randolph (‘Trixie’ of The Honeymooners), the Tony/Emmy/Grammy Award winning conductor/arranger, Donald Pippin, award-winning actors Ken Howard and Jim Dale, and the renowned portrait artist Everett Raymond Kinstler.
+Fields, Will Rogers, John Philip Sousa, Fred Waring, Albert Hague, Cliff Robertson, James Karen and Ken Howard.
+Current luminaries include Joyce Randolph (‘Trixie’ of The Honeymooners), Donald Pippin, Jim Dale, and the renowned portrait artist Everett Raymond Kinstler.
 A roster of all members may be found in the main menu.
 A complete history of The Lambs may be purchased HERE.

 In late March, 2009, Marc Baron – then the Boy of The Lambs, now Shepherd – was interviewed by George Bodarky for WFUV radio (listen above).
 Commonly known as The Lambs Club for over 140 years, we are #TheRealLambs. (disclaimer)

 The Lambs ® is a registered trademark of The Lambs, Inc.,